ml-explore/mlx-examples/llms/hf_llm/README.md

 ## Generate Text in MLX

-This an example of Llama style large language model text generation.
+This an example of Llama style large language model text generation that can pull models from the Hugging Face Hub.

 ### Setup